 Though it bears the name of Serpent Island, no serpent actually lives on this small islet off the north coast of Mauritius.
-Basically, this rocky islet has almost no vegetation and is mostly home to seabirds including the brown noddy (Anous stolidus), the sooty terns (Sterna fuscata) and the lesser noddy (Anous tenuirostris).
-Serpent Island is also home to the Nactus gecko and a tarantula species that has not yet been identified.
+Basically, this rocky islet has almost no vegetation.
+It is mostly home to seabirds including the brown noddy (Anous stolidus), the sooty terns (Sterna fuscata) and the lesser noddy (Anous tenuirostris).

-Ile aux Aigrettes is one of the most famous island reserves in the Mascarenes.
-Situated on the south-east, this small islet still has some of the original native forests with rare trees like the Bois d’Ebene (Diospyros egrettarum), Bois Chandelle (Dracaena concinna) and the Bois de Boeuf (Gastonia mauritiana).
-Managed by the Mauritian Wildlife Foundation (MWF), restoration works have been undertaken to remove weeds and eradicate rats.
-Ile aux Aigrettes serves as educational and ecotourism site attracting school students and tourists alike.
-Amongst the animals, giant tortoises help in weed control and 20% of the native Pink Pigeon population inhabits the forest.
-Recently, a population of the critically endangered Mauritian Fody was released on the islet.
+Ile aux Aigrettes is one of the most famous islets of Mauritius and island reserves in the Mascarenes.
+Situated in the south-east, this small islet still contains some of the original native forests.
+As such, rare trees like the Bois d’Ebene (Diospyros egrettarum), Bois Chandelle (Dracaena concinna) and the Bois de Boeuf (Gastonia mauritiana) grow there.